trozware/troznet/content/post/2023/swiftui-data-flow-2023.md

 And lastly, in `@Observable` classes, everything that is **NOT** private is published.
 This is the opposite to what we had before where you had to explicItly state which properties were published.
 So mark properties as `private` if they should not be published.

-The last issue is to do with using `var` on its own i.e. without any property wrapper.
+The other issue is to do with using `var` on its own i.e. without any property wrapper.
 The Apple flow chart suggests doing this if you get to the end of the flow without making any other decision, but I think you should use `let` in this case.
 The only time I use a plain `var` in a view is for computed properties, otherwise I use `let`.

 In my flow chart, I left the appropriate end point showing **var or let**, to better match Apple's, but I recommend using `let` and only changing to `var` if Xcode complains.
 This is a good rule for any Swift code, not just SwiftUI.